 What has been demonstrated thus far is that, when it is true that this building looks the same height as the Eiffel Tower, and you don't see the Eiffel Tower, there is no experience with the content <this building is the same height as the Eiffel Tower>.
-And when it is true that this building looks the same height as the Eiffel Tower normally looks, and you don't see the height that the Eiffel Tower normally looks, there is no experience with the content <the content <the same height as the Eiffel Tower normally looks.
+And when it is true that this building looks the same height as the Eiffel Tower normally looks, and you don't see the height that the Eiffel Tower normally looks, there is no experience with the content <the same height as the Same height as the Eiffel Tower normally looks.